microsoft/zMonitor/Documentation/Cost-Estimate.md

 Cost estimates for the zMonitor solution really depend on what you are monitoring, the solutions enabled in Log Analytics and how often.

-All pricing estimates in this document are based on region "West Europe".
+All pricing estimates in this document are based on region "West Europe" and are indicative only.

 ### Tenant / Subscription